Shanksch/compiler-for-c/README.md

  🧠 KUSP - Mini C Compiler

-**KUSP** (Kritarth Uddhav Shashank Pragyan) is a custom-built mini C compiler developed in Python using the PLY (Python Lex-Yacc) library.
+**KUSP** is a custom-built mini C compiler developed in Python using the PLY (Python Lex-Yacc) library.
 It performs lexical analysis, parsing, semantic checks, intermediate code generation, and execution through a virtual machine.
 It also features a modern Graphical User Interface (GUI) for ease of interaction.

 ---